games-hnf/otw-bandit/lvl09-10/README.md

 `grep`, `sort`, `uniq`, `strings`, `base64`, `tr`, `tar`, `gzip`, `bzip2`, `xxd`

 ## Solution
-This level teaches about the useful `strings` command.
+This level introduces the useful `strings` command.

-We login to the sever using SSH and check the `$HOME` directory running:
+We log in to the sever using SSH and check the `$HOME` directory by running:
 ```bash
 ll
 ```
-We receive a file named **data.txt**.
+We find a file named **data.txt**.
-We try running `cat` on this file, we can see that almost the file is not human-readable.
+When we try running `cat` on this file, we see that most of its contents are not human-readable.
-And if we try running `file` on this file, we get the filetype as **data**.
+If we run the `file` command on it, the file type is identified as **data**.
-The password for the next level is hidden in those unreadable strings.
+The password for the next level is hidden within these unreadable strings.
-This is where the `strings` command come in.
-The `strings` command helps extract all the strings in the given file.
+This is where the `strings` command becomes useful - it helps extract all printable character sequences from a given file.
-We then run this `strings` command and then the `grep` command to grab all the lines containing **====** as written in the hint.
+We then use `strings` followed by `grep` to search for lines containing **====**, as suggested in the hint:
 ```bash
 strings data.txt | grep '===='
 ```
-Then we obtain the password for the next level.
+This gives us the password for the next level.

 ## Summary
 - Learned the basic usage of the `strings` command